Submit by 7/21 to WE BEGAN AGAIN: Collected Essays on Second Chances (Edited by Christine Wolf and Eric Ronne)

 Can I share my piece with others even if I’ve submitted it to your book?

 Yes.
 You retain all rights to your work.
-By submitting to us, you grant us permission to publish your piece in the book (print and digital) and to use it (whether a clip or the whole thing) to promote the project.
+By submitting to us, you grant us permission to publish your piece in print, digital, and audio formats, and to use it (whether a clip or the whole thing) to promote the project.

 When will I be notified if my piece has been selected for publication?

-We’ll begin reviewing submissions during our honeymoon in July 2025 and notify selected contributors by October 1, 2025.
+We’ll begin reviewing submissions during our honeymoon in July 2025 and notify selected contributors in the Fall of 2025.

 When will the book be published?